How to make a captivating Kickstarter video for your board game

 Similarly, if you do decide to make the video yourself, give yourself plenty of time.
 Start putting this together 3-4 months before you launch.
 Make use of your existing assets and create a short, compelling video that shows how amazing your game is.

-Either way you do this, you can make use of your Kickstarter video or clips from it to promote your game.
+Either way you do this, you can make use of your Kickstarter video or clips from it to promote your game on social media, in ads, and other platforms.
 It will serve multiple purposes. 😊

 Next week we’ll look at some ways to bring in potential backers through advertising.